The short answer is… ‘No’. The long answer is… ‘No’.

 Although legal separation is available and sometimes had in many states, Texas doesn’t have legal separation.
 In order to protect your interests regarding your property and your children if you are separated from your spouse, you must file for divorce and obtain temporary orders from the Court.

 Please note that during a separation, the State of Texas continues to identify certain things as community property.
-Simply living separate from your spouse does not create separate property.
-Can you believe that I’ve had clients that were separated for 10 – 15 years.
-They were very deeply disappointed to find out that their pension, retirement accounts and savings account during that time of separation would be divided by the court and likely one-half of it all would be awarded to the other spouse that they have not resided with in 10 – 15 years.
+Simply living separately from your spouse does not create separate property.
+Can you believe that I’ve had clients that were separated for 10 – 15 years?
+They were very deeply disappointed to find out that their pension, retirement accounts, and savings account during that time of separation would be divided by the court and likely one-half of it all would be awarded to the other spouse that they have not resided within 10 – 15 years.